-The third new area concerns microeconomic restrictions, more precisely, the regulatory obstacles to the establishment of new enterprises.
-As Hernando de Soto and coauthors (1986) vividly illustrated in his study on red tape in Peru, entry restrictions for new enterprises can be a serious obstacle to economic development.
+The second new area concerns microeconomic restrictions, more precisely, the regulatory obstacles to the establishment of new enterprises.
+As Hernando de Soto and coauthors (1986) vividly illustrated in their study on red tape in Peru, entry restrictions for new enterprises can be a serious obstacle to economic development.
 Following de Soto's ideas, Djankov and others (2000) recently constructed a measure of entry restrictions for a large sample of countries.
 We use this measure and include it in our growth regressions.

-Finally, the fourth area is related to technological adoption.
+Finally, the third area is related to technological adoption.
 Whether a country develops or copies new technologies, its capacity and willingness to assimilate new methods of production are bound to affect its growth potential.
 See, for instance, Young (1989, Ch.
 6), Romer (1992), Beaudry and Green (2001), and Keller (2001).
 In a recent paper, Caselli and Coleman (2001) used the number of imported computers as a proxy for technological adoption in a sample of countries.
 We follow their example and use this measure in our growth regressions.

-Our purpose here is to obtain an estimate of the beneficial growth impact of Chile's advancing in the areas of educational quality, governance, microeconomic restrictions, and technological adoption.
+Our purpose here is to obtain an estimate of the beneficial growth impact of Chile's advancing in the areas of educational quality, microeconomic restrictions, and technological adoption.
 For this, we first need an estimate of the effect of each of these variables on growth, which we obtain by adding each variable to our basic model, one by one.
 The results are presented in Table 9.
 The estimated coefficients are significant, carry the expected sign, and appear to be economically important, as discussed below.
+We should note, however, that since these coefficients are estimated considering only the economically significant.
+It is interesting to note that when the quality-of-education variable is added to the basic regression, the coefficient on average years of schooling becomes negative.
+This could give some support to the view that the quality more than the quantity of education is important for economic growth.

-We should note, however, that since these coefficients are estimated considering only the basic model, part of their effect might be captured by the variables of the expanded model or the variables representing the other three new areas.
+basic model, part of their effect might be captured by the variables of the expanded model or the variables representing the other new areas.

-Following our "sharp progress" assumptions, we measure the growth impact if Chile were to jump to the top 10 percent of the world in the new four areas.
+Following our "sharp progress" assumptions, we measure the growth impact if Chile were to jump to the top 10 percent of the world in the three new areas.
 The results are presented in the third panel of Table 8.
 As the comparison between the second and first columns shows, Chile is still far behind the best countries in the areas of educational quality, microeconomic restrictions, and particularly technological adoption.
 This large gap coupled with the size of the regression coefficients produce the result that there are potentially large gains from advancing in the three areas, particularly the quality of education.
 Thus, improvements in microeconomic restrictions would increase growth by three-quarters of a percentage point; in technological adoption, by a little over one percent; and in educational quality, by close to one and a half percentage point (see column 3).
-In the area of governance, Chile is close to the top 10 percent of countries; however, the size of the corresponding coefficient is sufficiently large to cause a large effect from even small improvements in governance.
-In fact, the estimated gain in the growth rate is about 0.7 percentage points.